 This image is a flower from a bouquet my wife cut at the local organic farm (CSA).
-The flower was staged on a stool I placed in my living room.
-I used a Fotodiox extension tube with a Nikkor AF-S 85mm f/1.8 lens and Nikon SB-600 flash.
-The camera was mounted on a macro rail.
-The flash was set on manual, and the shutter speed was 1/200s at ISO 100.
+I staged the flower on a stool I placed in my living room.
+I used a FotodioX extension tube with a Nikkor AF-S 85mm f/1.8 lens and a Nikon SB-600 flash.
+I mounted the camera on a macro rail.
+I set the flash on manual, and the shutter speed was 1/200s at ISO 100.

-The lens was focused at the near edge of the flower pollen area, and the rail was adjusted incrementally toward the far end of the pollen area.
-I took about 30 images, but 28 were used to make this image.
+I focused the lens at the near edge of the flower pollen area, and I adjusted the rail incrementally toward the far end of the pollen area.
+I took about 30 images, but I used 28 photos to make this final image.
 I pulled the 28 images into Photoshop and used the Auto-Align Layers function.
 I then used the Auto-Blend Layers function and then flattened the layers.
-The image was exported back into Adobe Lightroom.
+I exported the final image back into Adobe Lightroom.

-The capture, import, blending and re-import took about 30 minutes.
-At this point I was tired and just wanted to be done so I so quickly applied Auto-Tone then -70 on the highlights and set vibrancy to +33.
+The capture, import, blending, and re-import took about 30 minutes.
+At this point, I was tired, and I just wanted to be done with the effort, so I so quickly applied Auto-Tone then -70 on the highlights and set vibrancy to +33.

 Personal insight: For live outdoor subjects, macro photography is 10% focusing, 40% patience and 50% dumb luck.